davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 #### Batch timeout

 Set the Timeout value to the amount of time, in seconds, to wait after the first transaction arrives before cutting the block.
 If you set this value too low, you risk preventing the batches from filling to your preferred size.
-Setting this value too high can cause the orderer to wait for blocks and overall performance to degrade.
-In general, we recommend that you set the value of Batch timeout to be at least max message count / maximum transactions per second
+Setting this value too high can cause the orderer to wait for blocks and overall performance and latency to degrade.
+In general, we recommend that you set the value of Batch timeout to be at least max message count / maximum transactions per second.

 ## Application Considerations